medmonds19/latin102portfolio/translation1.md

 6. Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.
 - it is in ablative because it is pinpointing an exact time when something happened.

+C. Translation
+Hercules came to King Dexamenus in hospitality, took his duaghter Deianiram's virginity, and wanted to take her as his wife.
+When Hercules was absent, Eurytion's centaurs demanded Deinariam as his wife.
+Since the father feared the centaur, he promised her to him.
+At a certain time, the centaurs and brothers came to the marriage.
+Hercules intervened and killed the centaurs, and carried off Deianiram.